NFDI4Chem/nmrxiv-docs/docs/developer-guides/installation/development.md

 Once the application's Docker containers have been started, you can access the application in your web browser at [http://localhost](http://localhost).

-If you find the error message indicating app key doesnt exist.
+If you find the error message indicating the app key doesn't exist.
 You will be prompted to <b>Generate app key</b> (you will find the button on the error page below the error message).
 After pressing the generation button, the following message is shown on the screen: "The solution was executed successfully.
 Refresh now."
 After refreshing, you access the application.

-At this stage you haven't run the application migrations (no database tables for the application to connect to).
+At this stage, you haven't run the application migrations (no database tables for the application to connect to).
 Again you will be prompted with an error message.
 You will also find a button just below the message to run migrations.
 Please click it and you are good to go.

 For local development, you will need nodejs and npm to install and compile node packages